pencil-code/pencil-code/doc/readthedocs/dochowto/addcitations.rst

 To make these links automatic, we embed short BibTeX-style citations directly inside the Fortran source files.
-During the documentation build, these references are collected and used to generate a table that connects every module to its related scientific literature (:doc:`scientific references per module <code/tables/papers>`).
+During the documentation build, these references are collected and used to generate the third column in the :doc:`Fortran modules </code/sourceFortran/index>` table that describes every module and connects them to its related scientific literature.

 How to add Scientic citations to the code